Prehistoric Orkney: Bronze Age

 The Bronze Age in Scotland lasted from approximately 2200 BC to 800 BC and northern Scotland has produced a relative dearth of remains from this period in comparison to the Neolithic and later Iron Age.
 This may in part be due to deteriorating weather conditions in the second millennium BC.
 In Orkney, fewer large stone structures were built during this period, burials were now being made in small cists well away from the great megalithic sites and a new Beaker culture began to dominate.
+Ancient DNA evidence indicates that this cultural change was accompanied by large-scale immigration of Bell Beaker-related populations, resulting in a major replacement of the Neolithic Orcadian gene pool.
+Genome-wide analysis of 22 Bronze Age individuals from Westray found that they derived approximately 93–96% of their ancestry from populations related to Scottish Bell Beaker groups, with only about 4–7% associated with ancestry from Neolithic Orkney.
+Some indigenous Neolithic male lineages nevertheless persisted for at least another millennium.

 Nonetheless, the great ceremonial circles continued in use as bronze metalworking was slowly introduced to Scotland from Europe over a lengthy period.
 There is agreement amongst historians that from about 1000 BC it is legitimate to talk of a Celtic culture in Scotland, although the nature of the Orcadian Celtic civilisation and their relationships to their neighbours remains largely unknown.

 In addition to various Mainland sites such as Knowes of Trotty, Kirbuster Hill and the impressive Plumcake Mound near the Ring of Brodgar there are various Bronze Age structures on other islands such as Tofts Ness on Sanday, Warness on Eday, the remains of two houses on Holm of Faray, and a burnt mound and farmstead on Auskerry.